 117. Media, Politics & Society in France & the EU

 This course will explore and critically analyse major institutions, actors and trends in contemporary French Media and attempt to situate them in the larger contexts of “unifying” Europe and “globalized” world-media-scene.
 It will examine the operational schemes, performances and internal decisional and power structures of different branches of French media: written national & regional press, specialized magazines, the publishing industry, advertising, radio, television, the internet.
 It will also engage in a specific analysis of ‘New Media’ and ‘Social Networks’ involvement, influence and interaction with ‘traditional’ media spheres and their political, social, and cultural impacts.

 5.0 UC quarter units.
 This course has previously transferred for these subject areas: Communication/Film and Media Studies/Political Science

 5.0 UC quarter units.
-This course has previously transferred for these subject areas: Art History/European Studies/History
+This course can transfer for these subject areas: Art History/History/Sociology

 129. Parisian Voices in Literature